 We caught up with this UK specification Cullinan while it was doing a tour of Australian dealerships, with the new super-luxury off-roader sitting at Rolls-Royce Motor Cars Perth.

 The first thing that strikes you is its size.
-It’s a similar length to the Rolls-Royce Ghost, but because it’s both wider and taller, it cuts an imposing figure even while sitting still.
+It’s a similar length to the Rolls-Royce Ghost, however the width is more, and it’s clearly higher, so it has presence in spades.

-Though it uses the same 6.75-litre twin-turbo V12 and eight-speed automatic as the Rolls-Royce Phantom, the Cullinan doesn’t actually share the same platform.
-The name “Architecture of Luxury” which was applied to the underpinnings of both cars, actually refers to the method of creating the aluminium space-frame, rather than the actual platform itself.
+You could think that because the twin-turbocharged 6.75-liter V12 and the transmission are lifted from the Rolls-Royce Phantom, that the Cullinan share its platform.
+In fact, the name “Architecture of Luxury” which was applied to the underpinnings of both cars, actually refers to the method of creating the aluminium space-frame, rather than the actual platform itself.

 Walking around the Cullinan, you can clearly see that it’s a Rolls-Royce, but it has been imbued with its own personality.
 While in photos it can come across as a little gaudy, it’s in the metal that the proportions make sense.